Learning Unmasking Policies for Diffusion Language Models: Learning Unmasking Policies

 To train our sampling policy, we adopt group relative policy optimization (GRPO) \citep{shao2024deepseekmath}, a method recently popularized as a simpler and more scalable alternative to earlier policy gradient approaches such as PPO \citep{schulman2017proximal}.
 Specifically, for each prompt $\vx \in \gD$, we sample $G$ trajectories of generations $\{\vy_T^g, \ldots, \vy_{\hat{T}_g}^g \}_{g=1}^G$ along with their corresponding unmasking decisions $\{\vu_T^g, \ldots, \vu_{\hat{T}_g}^g \}_{g=1}^G$.
 Importantly, we fix the dLLM sampling temperature $ \tau$ to $0$ (i.e., greedy decoding) to ensure that any variation among samples within a group arises solely from different unmasking actions.
 After computing rewards for each sample in the group, we define the advantage as $A_t^g := R(\vy, \vy_{\hat{T}_g}^g) - \frac{1}{G} \sum_{i=1}^G R(\vy, \vy_{\hat{T}_i}^i)$ , following recent best practices that recommend omitting standard deviation normalization of advantages \citep{zhao2025d1}.
 Additionally, note that the reward at the final generation step $\hat{T}_g$ for each sample is propagated to all preceding timesteps $t$ to provide a learning signal throughout the entire sampling process.
 Our final training objective is then

 where $\pi_{\phi}$ is the current policy being updated, and $\pi_{\phi_{\text{old}}}$ refers to an earlier version of the policy used to generate the RL rollouts.
 The likelihood ratio $\rho_t^g := \frac{\pi_{\phi}(\vu_t^g)}{\pi_{\phi_{\text{old}}}(\vu_t^g)}$ serves as the importance sampling correction term, which together with clipping (via $\epsilon$) aims to stabilize the off-policy training.
-Since our policies are trained from scratch, we remove the KL regularization term in our GRPO objective.
-Finally, we note that GRPO can be equivalently interpreted as an off-policy variant of the standard REINFORCE algorithm \citep{williams1992simple}, where the group mean normalization functions as a control variate to reduce the variance of the policy gradient \citep{mohamed2020monte}.
+Note that we exclude already-unmasked positions from the policy likelihood computation.
+Finally, since our policies are trained from scratch, we remove the KL regularization term in our GRPO objective.

-\paragraph{Reward} As mentioned in \Cref{sec:methods_mdp}, we wish to obtain a policy that yields `correct' generations while also being fast.
+\paragraph{Reward.} As mentioned in \Cref{sec:methods_mdp}, we wish to obtain a policy that yields `correct' generations while also being fast.
 To this end, we define our final \emph{multiplicative} reward as

 where $r(\vy, \vy_t)$ is a task-specific correctness term (e.g., a binary reward indicating whether the generated mathematical answer is correct).
 To encourage faster sampling, we incorporate a computational penalty based on the number of steps, $T - \hat{T}$, with $\alpha \ge 0$ serving as a hyperparameter that controls the trade-off between accuracy and speed.
-While we experimented with an additive penalty of the form $r(\vy_{\hat{T} }, \vy)- \alpha \big(\frac{T - \hat{T}}{T} \big)$ \citep{graves2016adaptive} we found that this led to problematic reward hacking: when all samples in a group are incorrect, as is the case early on when training from scratch, faster samples may still receive a positive advantage, despite being wrong.
-Such additive reward derailed and destabilized RL training (cf. \Cref{sec:exp-ablate}).
-Our multiplicative reward can therefore prioritize first correctness, and then efficiency.
+While we experimented with an additive penalty of the form $r(\vy, \vy_{\hat{T}})- \alpha \big(\frac{T - \hat{T}}{T} \big)$ \citep{graves2016adaptive} we found that this led to problematic reward hacking: when all samples in a group are incorrect, as is the case early on when training from scratch, faster samples may still receive a positive advantage, despite being wrong (cf. \Cref{sec:exp-ablate}).